felixjogris/grapheqd/README.md

   `git clone https://github.com/mborgerding/kissfft.git ../kissfft`

-* ALSA library and headers to access your audio device and to read PCM data
+* On Linux: ALSA library and headers to access your audio device and to read PCM data

   Your Linux distro should have these.

+* On FreeBSD: OSS library and headers to access your audio device and to read PCM data

+  FreeBSD 4 and newer should have these.
+However, I just tested with FreeBSD 12.

 * OpenSSL crypto library and headers for SHA1 hashing of the *Sec-WebSocket-Accept* header when switching protocols

   Your Linux distro should have these as well.

-* Glibc system library and headers with support for libm for mathematical routines and pthreads for threads, mutexes, and conditions.
+* (G)libc system library and headers with support for libm for mathematical routines and pthreads for threads, mutexes, and conditions.
 Any other libc might do as well, but has not been tested yet.

 * C compiler.
-I tested with GCC version 10.1.0 and Clang/LLVM 10.0.0.
+I tested with GCC version 10.1.0, and Clang/LLVM 8.0.1 and 10.0.0.

   For cross compiling you can pass *CC* to *make*, e.g. `make CC=mips-openwrt-linux-gcc`

-* GNU make or any other compatible make.
+* On Linux: GNU make or any other compatible make.

+* On FreeBSD: default /usr/bin/make or any other compatible make.

 ### Build